santoshtmp/csf-search-filter/readme.txt

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/csf-search-filter` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/csf-search-filter` directory, or install the plugin through the WordPress plugins screen directly. or
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+Use as theme functions after integration it must be build.
-3. Navigate to the settings > WP Required Post Title or link `/wp-admin/options-general.php?page=search-filter-csf` to the pugin setting page
+2. Navigate to the settings > WP Required Post Title or link `/wp-admin/options-general.php?page=search-filter-csf` to the pugin setting page

 == Frequently Asked Questions ==
 = Can we apply to particular post type? =